marcandrebenoit/REDIS-Commands-Printable/README.md

-This is a simple reference document with all the REDIS commands listed on : https://redis.io/commands
+This is a minimalistic reference document with all the REDIS commands listed on : https://redis.io/commands

 It is an odt document in landscape orientation and it is 4 pages.